mikeshng/dr-script/README.md

 The required `HCPMigration` role to run the migration `ocm` commands.

 ## Usage
-- Update ccommon.sh with svc, svc2, mgmt, mgmt2, and hc details.
+- Update common.sh with svc, svc2, mgmt, mgmt2, and hc details.
 If there is only one svc cluster involved fill out the information the same for svc and svc2.
 - Run the migration `pushd dr-script && ./migrate-hcp.sh <cluster-id> <cluster-name> && popd`.
 For example, `pushd dr-script && ./migrate-hcp.sh 27cndaeif07ns4p6os6gvvbgbhkenu2e some-rosa-hcp && popd`

 ## TODO: